 First things first.
 John Forrest National Park is home to a group of very chilled out kangaroos – and a tavern.
 Surprisingly, the two go very well together in the Tavern’s beer garden.

 Stroll to the back of the Tavern, which is located near the main picnic area and you’ll find the roos hanging out in the beer garden almost any time of the day.

 Also a regular at feeding time is this gorgeous Bandicoot.
 Usually, elusive and timid creatures, this little fella is happy to get amongst it with the kangaroos and is a pleasure to observe.

 This is the kind of place where you get to climb boulders, jump over creeks, build cubby houses out of tree branches and generally channel the inner wild child.

-The park is home to two waterfalls – Hovea and National Park falls.
+The park is home to two waterfalls – Hovea Falls and National Park Falls.
 Both are subject to rain falls but a very pretty sight when the water does cascade over the granite rock.

 The 700 metre drop National Park Falls are located 1 km from the main picnic area and can be reached along the Railway Reserve Heritage Trail.
 Hovea Falls are a 800m walk from Jane Brook Dam.

 The best time to view the waterfalls are from July to September.

 John Forrest National Park Walks and Bike Trails